billp72/netcreative/content/posts/2020-07-25--hybrid-development/index.md

 ***Hybrid bridge application*** - this style app runs both in the native environment and in a javascript container simultaneously.
 The two pieces communicate with each other across a bridge which is optimised for performance.
 Facebook's React Native dominates this space, and, in my opinion, is one of the best options that balances performance with speed-to-market I've seen.

-***Hybrid compiled app*** - this style app is developed using a common language but compiles completely to native code and is the most performant of the hybrids since no bridge is required.
+***Hybrid compiled app*** - this style app is developed using a common language but compiles completely to a binary format and is the most performant of the hybrids since no bridge is required.
 The two products that currently dominate this space are Microsoft's Xamerin and Google's Flutter. <i>Due to a massive effort by Google, Flutter is gaining lots of traction lately.
 Flutter is also a pleasing alternative for React developers since it's designed around the Reactive programming paradigm</i>

 Given the advacements in hybrid technology, I'm amazed at what can be accomplished without sacrificing performance or the user experience.